evalalave/openssl-cipher-list-scan/README.md

 # openssl-cipher-list-scan

-> Use OpenSSL to determine which ciphers are enabled on a HTTP/FTP server

 A rework of the script found on the [ISE](https://www.ise.io/using-openssl-determine-ciphers-enabled-server/) page.
 The 'openssl-cipher-list-scan' script can show you any HTTP/ FTP server: